Ski New Zealand

 Mt Ruapehu, located in the central North Island, is said to house New

+Zealand's largest and highest fields.
 Here you can ski a volcano on two ski areas, Whakapapa and Turoa.
 Here the season runs from mid June to mid October.

+Turoa has a wide choice of groomed trails, the country's only lift-accessed glacial skiing, three terrain parks, and a 4 km long run.
 Also on offer are on mountain childcare facilities and a great area for beginners.

 Christchurch and Canterbury

 The lovely garden city of Christchurch is located on the central east coast of New Zealand's South Island.
 It's the perfect place to start your ski New Zealand holiday, with easy access to the the various Canterbury fields.
 With a distinctly English feel, Christchurch is a thriving city with plenty to see and do.

 South of Christchurch, the Canterbury Plains lead you to the resort town of Methven.
 Further south are the bubbling, thriving resorts of Queenstown and Wanaka, both offering world class fields, and absolutely stunning scenery.

 About 1 hours drive from Christchurch, is Methven.
 Snow covered alps and beautiful valleys surround Methven,

 your stop off point for Mount Hutt.
 A wonderful range of facilities make Methven the perfect base for your South Island ski adventure.

 Mt Hutt boasts 472 skiable hectares.
 A wide variety of terrain, deep snow, and long seasons make it an excellent choice for both families and serious skiers and snowboarders.
 The recent completion of a Mini Terrain Park allows an easy transition from novice to intermediate rider.